antik10ud/xray509/README.md

 ###Intro

-This is a quick & dirty work done in my short time that began primarily to learn and as a need for a tool to visualize the contents of an X509 certificate in a simple and detailed way.
+This is a quick & dirty work done in my free time that began primarily to learn and as a need for a tool to visualize the contents of an X509 certificate in a simple, complete and detailed way.

 It is only a toy but after all t is a tool that has turned out to be very useful in the day-to-day work and that's he main reason why I publish this code.